Pelvic Inflammatory Disease (PID)

 - Multiple sex partners (the more partners, the greater the risk)

 - A sex partner who has sex with others

 Some research suggests that women who douche frequently are at increased risk of PID.
 Douching may make it easier for the bacteria that cause PID to grow.
 It also may push the bacteria upward to the uterus and fallopian tubes from the vagina.
 For this and other reasons, douching is not recommended.

 Some women with PID have only mild symptoms or have no symptoms at all.
-Because the symptoms can be vague, many cases are not recognized by women or their health care providers.
+Because the symptoms can be vague, many cases are not recognized by women or their gynecologists or other health care professionals.
 Listed are the most common signs and symptoms of PID: